jamieorc/xtf-ruby/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [APACHE-2.0 License](https://opensource.org/licenses/Apache-2.0).

 ## Code of Conduct